-- → The students are aware of the consequences of disinformation and online gender-based violence for individuals and societies. - → The students realize how on- and offline worlds are connected.
+- → The students are aware of the fundamental causes, typical motives, and harmful consequences of disinformation and online genderbased violence for individuals and societies. - → The students realize how on- and offline worlds are connected.

-15' Card house
+Card house

-- → Let the groups brainstorm about the harmful consequences of disinformation and OGBV.
-Let half of each group work on consequences for individuals, the other half on consequences for the society. - → Students collect each consequence on a card and build a card house or a card street to show the number of harmful consequences they see. - \rightarrow Show an example, if needed. - → Let students rebuild their group, hand out the printed group-sheets, cards/paper and markers.
+- → Let the groups brainstorm about reasons and motives as well as harmful consequences of disinformation and OGBV.
+Let half of each group work on reasons and motives, the other half on harmful consequences for individuals and the society. - → Students collect each aspect on a card and build a card house or a card street to show the number of fundamental causes and motives as well as harmful consequences they see. - → Show an example, if needed. - → Let students rebuild their group, hand out the printed group-sheets, cards/paper and markers.